Russia says it will scale back near Kyiv as talks progress | Science-Environment

 - Country:

-Russia's military announced Tuesday it will "fundamentally'' scale back operations near Ukraine's capital and a northern city, as talks brought a possible deal to end the grinding war into view.
+Russia's military announced Tuesday it will "fundamentally'' scale back operations near Ukraine's capital and a northern city, as talks brought the outlines of a possible deal to end the grinding war into view.

 Deputy Defense Minister Alexander Fomin said the move was meant to increase trust in the talks after several rounds of negotiations failed to halt what has devolved into a bloody campaign of attrition.